 Eligibility

-- Academic Standing • You should be planning to be enrolled full time in an eligible graduate degree program at a U.S. university for the full 2020–21 academic year.
-In addition, you must not have begun the third year of the program you are seeking funding for as of the November 1, 2019, deadline.
+• Academic Standing – You should be planning to be enrolled full time in an eligible, accredited, professional or graduate degree program at a US university for the full 2022-23 academic year.
+In addition, you must not have begun the third year of the program you are seeking funding for as of the October 28, 2021 deadline.
 Applicants who have a previous graduate degree or who are in a joint-degree program are eligible.
-Ineligible programs: Online programs, executive graduate programs, joint bachelors/master’s programs, certificate programs, post-baccalaureate programs, graduate programs that are not in the United States, and graduate programs that are not fully accredited.
+Ineligible programs: Online programs, executive graduate programs, part-time programs, joint bachelors/master’s programs where the bachelor’s is not received by the spring of 2022, certificate programs, post-baccalaureate programs, graduate programs that are not in the United States, and graduate programs that are not fully accredited.

 Paul and Daisy Soros, Hungarian immigrants and American philanthropists, established their fellowship program for New Americans in 1997.
 Their goal was to assist these individuals at critical points in their education, as well as to call the attention of all Americans to the extensive and diverse contributions of New Americans to the quality of life in the U.S.